true-happiness/true-happiness.github.io/_posts/2015-12-19-Why-am-I-unhappy-2.markdown

 <ul>
 	<li><p>Reflect.
 As long as you are biased toward yourself and your ways of attaining happiness, you will never find True Happiness.
 You will say, "This is my happiness.
 Why would I change?"
 Thus, it is necessary to have the desire to improve one's happiness by reflecting often.
 Question yourself.
 Why I am still unhappy even though I am trying to be happy?
 And if possible, learn to be mindful of your actions to see whether they are driven by your unwholesome desire or the desire to prove yourself.
 Know thyself and change yourself before it's too late!</p></li>
 	<li><p>Knowing that there is no ends to comparing yourself to others.
 You will never be satisfied because your satisfaction is relative to how others are.</p></li>
 	<li><p>Better could mean worse and less is sometimes more.
 It all depends on which standard or perspective are you putting yourself against.
 No one is better or worse.
-Everyone has different background and upbring and naturally each is incomparably different from one another.</p></li>
+Everyone has different background and up-bring and naturally each is incomparably different from one another.</p></li>
 	<li><p>Seeing the negative effects it has on oneself and everyone around you.</p></li>
 	<li><p>Compare yourself today with yourself yesterday</p></li>
 	<li><p>Learn the art of mindfulness! <a href="/tags/practice-of-true-happiness/">Click here to learn!</a></p></li>